Read to Spark Dataframe

 Database Connection

-You may find it convenient to bundle the options related to making a database connection in a data object (e.g. tgOptions) and then use .options(tgOptions) when running the connector.
+You may find it convenient to bundle the options related to making a database connection in a data object (e.g., tgOptions) and then use .options(tgOptions) when running the connector.
+Moreover, placing the user credentials in a data object keeps them separate from the connection commands.

 Predefined connection options: